softwareengineermwi/koncert/README.md

 ### Install

-- Clone the git repository
+- Clone the github repository like so

 > run git clone https://github.com/themwi/koncert.git in your terminal